-A key problem in explaining cooperation is that while cooperation may pay well, exploiting a cooperator may pay even better.
+A key problem in explaining cooperation is that while it may pay well, exploiting a cooperator may pay even better.
 However, I argue that interdependence is an important factor facilitating cooperation because cooperators benefit as a by-product of helping their recipients.
 Helping can then be favoured when its costs are outweighed by the altruist’s stake in the recipient’s benefits.
 I have shown how defining an individual’s ‘stake’ in another corresponds to Hamilton’s rule.
 The direct benefits of cooperation, even when there is no reciprocation, are now being seen as increasingly important.

 I previously served on the Council of the Association for the Study of Animal Behaviour as Newsletter Editor and set up a website for ASAB at asab.org.

 Karolina Sylwester completed a PhD on the role of reputation in human cooperation and went on to a postdoc on punishment at Bath.

 Daniel Farrelly's PhD thesis from 2005 entitled "Courtship, reputation, biological markets and the evolution of cooperation: A study using computer-mediated communication" presented some of the first experimental evidence for competitive altruism, sexual selection and market effects on cooperation.
 Daniel is now lecturer in Psychology at Sunderland.